JoeProgrammer88/CalendarMaker/Specs.md

 }
 Rendering scales rects to pixel canvas size.

+- SplitDirection & variants: When SplitDirection is Left/Right and the page size is 5×7 Landscape, left/right variants are used (photos confined to left 50%, grid on right 50%).
+Otherwise Top/Bottom variants apply (photos above, grid below).
+UI hides LR-specific variants from the layout picker and maps automatically based on SplitDirection.

 ## 12. DPI & Scaling Strategy
 - Internal logical page uses 0..widthPx coordinates (widthPx = DPI * widthInches).
 - Preview canvas may use reduced DPI (e.g. 100) for performance; export uses 300.